cyber-rhythms/cmu-10-708-probabilistic-graphical-models-spring-2019/completed-assignments/hw-2-my-sols/q4-mcmc/readme.md

 The Bayesian hierarchical model specification, pseudocode, mathematical derivations, and analysis are located in my write-up of the assignment in the Jupyter notebook [here].

-The assignment is an adaptation of the Bayesian hierarchical model of Baio and Blangiardo (2010) to sports data for the 2013-2014 Premier League football results, rather than Italian Serie A results.
+The assignment is an adaptation of the Bayesian hierarchical model of Baio and Blangiardo (2010) to data for the 2013-2014 Premier League football results, rather than Italian Serie A results.

 ## Directory contents.